metabase/metabase/docs/permissions/impersonation.md

 4. Select the database you want to set permissions on.

 5. Find the group that you want to associate with the database role you created.
-Under **Data access** for that group, select **Impersonation**.
+Under **View data** setting for that group, select **Impersonation**.

 6. From the dropdown, select the user attribute that you added that maps to the role you want the group to use when querying the database.